Azure/ResourceModules/docs/wiki/ModulesUsage.md

 ### Deploy local template

-This sub-section givens you an example on how to deploy a template on your local drive.
+This sub-section gives you an example on how to deploy a template from your local drive.

 #### **Local:** PowerShell